zembutsu/docs.docker.jp/compose/reference/run.rst

    Options:
    -d                    Detached mode: Run container in the background, print
                              new container name.
-   --entrypoint CMD      Override the entrypoint of the image.
+   --name NAME           Assign a name to the container --entrypoint CMD      Override the entrypoint of the image.
    -e KEY=VAL            Set an environment variable (can be used multiple times) -u, --user=""         Run as specified username or uid